 I was very aware I was starting as healthcare professional at same time as starting as a patient and I really wanted to keep my personal/professional identity separate.

-The confidentiality reassurances offered by the therapy through HHP Wales meant I never had to worry about anonymity.
+The confidentiality reassurances offered by the therapy through Canopi meant I never had to worry about anonymity.

 I didn’t feel the sessions being online put me at any disadvantage and I feel lucky to have accessed such high-quality face to face therapy, despite living so far away from anyone!